-12-04 VEISIOII 1.0 - 2023 33 Watertight capsize bottle attached to Containing flares, survival and emergency equipment.
-The rope length vessel with rope readily accessible in must not be less than 1.5 times the length of the vessel and event of capsize manufactured to be non-slip.
-34 Space blankets 2 off 35 Drinking water One litre per person 36 First-aid kit To be suitable for the vessel's size, compliment and intended operation, to the satisfaction of the surveyor or safety officer.
-To include an elementary first-aid manual such as the publication İ entitled First on the Scene, published by St Johns Ambulance. ı Not required if installed power is 15 horsepower, or less.
-37 Suitable air bellows and repair kit ONLY required on inflatable vessels 38 SAMSA Approved self inflating life-raft Life-raft ONLY required if built in buoyancy, one compartment flooding capable of carrying all persons aboard or two chamber flooding (Inflatables) is NOT provided.
-If carried: .1 Stowed on deck or in a readily accessible position. .2 Commercial vessels the raft must be serviced annually by an approved life-raft servicing agent. .3 Pleasure vessels the raft must be serviced according to the manufacturers' instructions. .4 It is strongly recommended that life-rafts be fitted with hydrostatic release units Refer to the latest Marine Notice regarding provision of life-rafts 39 Spares Adequate for the purpose of carrying out emergency repairs to machinery and essential equipment aboard.
-40 Tools Adequate for the purpose of carrying out emergency repairs to machinery and essential equipment aboard.
-41 Highly visible 2m x 2m canvas Only applies to vessels not painted in visible colours.
-To be pigmented in a colour which is readily visible from above in any sea condition.
-(Or the vessel may carry a pigmented canvas extending the full the width of the vessel, but not less than 2m x 2m).
-Annex 2 Marking of equipment All life-jackets, buoyancy aids, life-buoys, Dan-buoys, flares, oars, Para paddles and life-rafts are to be permanently marked with the vessel's 3(1) name or "approved marking".
-Annex 2 Marking of trailer Where any vessel is launched from a trailer other than a dolly at a Para private launching site the trailer must be marked in a conspicuous 3(2) position, with the vessel's name, or approved marking and with the owner's name and emergency contact number.
+J2-06 Version 2.0 - 2018 28 Capsize rope for use when vessel is inverted ONLY for inflatable vessels and ski-boats less then 9 (nine) metres in the water in overall length.
+Rope to be attached when proceeding to sea.
+29 Full set of sails, including storm sails ONLY required on sailing vessels 31 Suitable sea-anchor, fitted with hawser and ONLY required on surf launched vessels of less then 9 (nine) metres tripping line (rigged and ready for use) in overall length.
+32 Proper patent anchor and chain, with a Length of chain: suitable length of rope for the area of Vessels of 6 (six) metres and more - at least 5 (five) metres operation Vessels under 6 (six) metres - at least 3 metres Length of Rope: At least 50 metres Inspect weak link.
+33 Watertight capsize bottle attached to vessel Containing flares, survival and emergency equipment.
+The rope with rope readily accessible in event of length must not be less than 1.5 times the length of the vessel and capsize manufactured to be non-slip.
+36 First-aid kit To be suitable for the vessel's size, compliment and intended operation, to the satisfaction of the surveyor or safety officer.
+To include an elementary first-aid manual such as the publication entitled First on the Scene , published by St Johns Ambulance .
+Not required if installed power is 15 horsepower, or less.
+37 Suitable air bellows and repair kit ONLY required on inflatable vessels 38 SAMSA Approved self inflating life-raft Life-raft ONLY required if built in buoyancy, one compartment capable of carrying all persons aboard flooding or two chamber flooding (Inflatables) is NOT provided. capable of carrying an persons about If carried: .1 Stowed on deck or in a readily accessible position. .2 Commercial vessels the raft must be serviced annually by an approved life-raft servicing agent. .3 Pleasure vessels the raft must be serviced according to the manufacturers' instructions. .4 It is strongly recommended that life-rafts be fitted with hydrostatic release units Refer to the latest Marine Notice regarding provision of life-rafts 39 Spares Adequate for the purpose of carrying out emergency repairs to Spares machinery and essential equipment aboard.
+40 Tools Adequate for the purpose of carrying out emergency repairs to 70 10013 machinery and essential equipment aboard.
+Annex Marking of equipment All life-jackets, buoyancy aids, life-buoys, Dan-buoys, flares, oars, 2 Marking or equipment paddles and life-rafts are to be permanently marked with the Para vessel's name or "approved marking".
+3(1) vessers marine or approved marking.
+Annex Marking of trailer Where any vessel is launched from a trailer other than a dolly at a 2 ivial Killy Of Craffel private launching site the trailer must be marked in a conspicuous position, with the vessel's name, or approved marking and with the Para 3(2) owner's name and emergency contact number.

-Crew Wage Agreements - Merchant Shipping Amendment Act, 2015 South African ship: 'means a ship that is registered or licenced in the Republic.
+Crew Wage Agreements - Merchant Shipping Amendment Act, 2015 South African ship: ' means a ship that is registered or licenced in the Republic.
 Applicable to commercial fishing vessels.
-CREWS AGREEMENTS (MSA Sects 102, 111A, 114,121 &130) Crew's agreements to be on board and contain required information (see sect 102 & 111A, 114, 121 & 130 of MSA).
-Department of Labour endorsed Bargaining and Statutory Council agreements are accepted as alternatives if these agreements contain as a minimum the required information as per MSA sections above.
+CREWS AGREEMENTS (MSA Sects 102, 111A, 114,121 &130) Crew's agreements to be on board and contain required information (see 111A, 114, 121 & 130 of MSA).
+Department of Labour endorsed Bary Statutory Council agreements are accepted as alternatives if these contain as a minimum the required information as per MSA sections about the contain as a minimum the required information as per MSA sections about the contain required information (see 111A, 114, 121 & 130 of MSA).